ps2/rileylink/Readme.md

 ![RileyLink Hardware](https://raw.githubusercontent.com/ps2/rileylink/master/rileylink.jpg)

 ### Order a Pre-Assembed RileyLink
 From time-to-time community members do a production run of pre-assembled RileyLink Boards.
-When they are avilable you can place an order here [GetRileyLink](https://getrileylink.org/)
+When they are available you can place an order here [GetRileyLink](https://getrileylink.org/)

 ### Firmware